 - All must be unique.
 No two can have the same subject.
 You may submit two photographs from the same location, but the images must be different enough to be considered unique. - Photographs must be completely unmodified and unedited.
-Do not use any software to change the image size, rotate the image, retouch the image in any way, or attempt to compress the image; submissions should be straight from the camera. - All submissions should be original photos taken by you for the purposes of this assignment.
+Do not use any software to retouch or modify the image in any way; submissions should be straight from the camera.
+If necessary, because of Flickr upload restrictions, you may resize the photo but the EXIF data must remain wholly intact.
+You may rotate a photo after it has been uploaded to Flickr, if you wish. - All submissions should be original photos taken by you for the purposes of this assignment.